-Business analytics is undergoing a transformation.
+Business analytics is undergoing a transformation with the rise of generative AI analytics.
 Gartner predicts that by 2028, 60 percent of current dashboards will be replaced by narratives and visualizations produced by generative AI.
 This is not just a technological upgrade, but a fundamental change in how organizations interpret data and make decisions.

-Generative AI in analytics brings large language models (LLMs) into the entire data pipeline and transforms data utilization from reporting to decision support.
+Implementing generative AI analytics brings large language models (LLMs) into the entire data pipeline and transforms data utilization from reporting to decision support.
 Instead of business users spending time browsing reports or building technical queries, they can ask the system direct questions and receive immediately understandable answers.
 This accelerates decision-making, improves information accessibility, and helps organizations respond to changes more agilely.

 This approach democratizes data-driven management in two ways.
 First, it opens deep data analysis to users without technical backgrounds or coding skills.
-Second, it lightens the workload of data professionals by automating time-consuming routines such as data cleaning, query writing, and drafting recurring reports.
+Second, it lightens the workload of data professionals by automating time-consuming routines such as data cleaning, query writing, and manual reporting.
 The result is faster decision-making, wider use of analytics, and better visibility across the organization into business cause-and-effect relationships.

 Limitations of traditional dashboards